 Sacred artwork by Faith and Verse. © Faith and Verse, 2025.
 All rights reserved.
 Saint Dymphna kneeling in prayer amid misty green fields — medieval Irish Catholic martyr and patron saint of mental illness, symbolizing purity, courage, and faith in suffering.

-Saint Dymphna – Patronage & Symbols
+Saint Dymphna–Patronage & Symbols

 Born: 7th century, Ireland

 Died: c.
-620, Geel, Belgium (martyred for steadfast purity)
+620, Geel, (in what is now Belgium), martyred for steadfast purity

 Roman Calendar Feast Day: 30 May in the modern Roman Calendar (traditionally 15 May), Honored for her defense of purity and protection of the mentally afflicted.